pandas-dev/pandas/doc/source/development/roadmap.rst

 1 or 2-D arrays) with a simpler collection of 1-D arrays.

 Pandas internal data model is quite complex.
-A DataFrame is made up of one or more 2-dimension "blocks", with one or more blocks per dtype.
+A DataFrame is made up of one or more 2-dimensional "blocks", with one or more blocks per dtype.
 This collection of 2-D arrays is managed by the BlockManager.

 The primary benefit of the BlockManager is improved performance on certain operations (construction from a 2D array, binary operations, reductions across the columns), especially for wide DataFrames.
-However, the BlockManager substantially increases the complexity and maintenance burden of pandas'.
+However, the BlockManager substantially increases the complexity and maintenance burden of pandas.

 By replacing the BlockManager we hope to achieve